effektif/user-docs/docs/examples/hire-employee.rst

 .. figure:: /_static/images/examples/hire-employee.png

-If the hiring manager rejects the applicant at either stage, Effektif sends a standard rejection email.
+If the hiring manager rejects the applicant at either stage, Signavio Workflow sends a standard rejection email.

 Roles
 ^^^^^